7. Monitoring and Response | Data Profiling and Monitoring

 7.4 Review Results

 When the re-discovery has been performed the status of the Data Source can be reviewed.
 Normally this would be done by assessing changes in the data profile for any Business Units associated with the Data Source.
-If necessary, the Review process may lead to further remediation of non-compliant data.

 7.5 Review Configuration